zendesk/sunshine-conversations-shoplifter/README.md

 # Shoplifter

 A reference implementation of Sunshine Conversations OAuth flows.
 A working example can be found at https://sunco-shoplifter.zendesk.com.
+See [Building a marketplace bot](https://developer.zendesk.com/documentation/conversations/how-to-guides/building-a-marketplace-bot/) for more information.

 # Local development